top of page

 So God created mankind in his own image, in the image of God he created them; male and female he created them.

-Whether we realize it or not, most of western society and human rights ideologies start from the above foundation.
-That humans are inherently valuable because we were created in the Image of God (and this only makes sense because God is infinitely valuable).
+Whether we realize it or not, most of western society and human rights ideologies start from the above foundation: that humans are inherently valuable because God created us in His image, and He (GOD) is extraordinarily valuable.

 To quote popular historian Tom Holland, the author of "The Air We Breathe":